-The 18th Amendment to the Constitution of the United States, known as the Prohibition Amendment (1920-1933), prohibited the manufacture, sale, transport, import, or export of alcoholic beverages.
-The mandated shutdown of breweries and distilleries ended the lawful production of alcoholic beverages and created a vacuum that was filled by the unlawful production, sale, and control of "bootlegged" products and lawless allied activities: smuggling, gambling, prostitution, extortion, robbery, and murder.
-These became the province of such powerful crime czars as Chicago's Al Capone and of criminal gangs, and organized crime.
+The 18th Amendment, Prohibition, made the manufacture, sale, transport, import, or export of alcoholic beverages illegal.
+This created a vacuum that was filled by the unlawful production, sale, and control of "bootlegged" products and lawless allied activities: smuggling, gambling, prostitution, extortion, robbery, and murder.
+These became the province of organized crime and of powerful crime lords like Al Capone.